Slobodan Milošević

-Slobodan Milošević (Слободан Милошевић, /sr/, 20 August 1941 – 11 March 2006) was a Yugoslav and Serbian politician who was the President of Serbia between 1989 and 1997 and President of the Federal Republic of Yugoslavia from 1997 until his overthrow in 2000.
-Milošević played a major role in the Yugoslav Wars and became the first sitting head of state charged with war crimes.
+Slobodan Milošević (Слободан Милошевић, /sr/, 20 August 1941 – 11 March 2006) was a Yugoslav and Serbian politician who was the president of Serbia between 1989 and 1997 and president of the Federal Republic of Yugoslavia from 1997 until his overthrow in 2000.
+Milošević played a major role in the Yugoslav Wars and became the first sitting head of state charged with war crimes, as well as the first former head of state charged with crimes against humanity and genocide.

 Born in Požarevac, he studied law at the University of Belgrade Faculty of Law during which he joined the League of Socialist Youth of Yugoslavia.
 From the 1960s, he was advisor to the mayor of Belgrade, and in the 1970s he was a chairman of large companies as the protégé of Serbian leader Ivan Stambolić.
 Milošević was a high-ranking member of the League of Communists of Serbia (SKS) during the 1980s; he came to power in 1987 after he ousted opponents, including Stambolić.
 He was elected president of the Socialist Republic of Serbia in 1989 and led the anti-bureaucratic revolution, reforming Serbia's constitution and transitioning the state into a multi-party system, reducing the power of autonomous provinces.
 He led the Socialist Party of Serbia from its foundation in 1990 until his death.
 Following the 1990 general elections, Milošević enacted dominant-party rule while his party retained control over economic resources of the state.
 During his presidency, anti-government and anti-war protests took place, and hundreds of thousands deserted the Milošević-controlled Yugoslav People's Army, leading to mass emigration from Serbia.

+Observers have described Milošević's political behavior as populist, eclectic, and opportunist.
+Milošević's rule has been described as authoritarian or autocratic, as a dictatorship, as well as kleptocratic, marked by electoral fraud, assassinations, suppression of press freedom, and police brutality.
+In terms of ideology, the regime relied on ethnic ultranationalism and populism combining nationalist and socialist rhetoric which served as the vehicles of mass mobilisation in support of the regime against the perceived national enemies like supposedly hostile ethnic groups.
+This mobilization was channeled in military expansionism against the other successor states of former Yugoslavia and ethnic cleansings during the Yugoslav Wars carried out by armed formations loyal to Milošević.
+In the course of his rule, Milošević adopted the policies promoted by neo-fascist groups.
+Overall, some scholars assessed his regime as being similar to fascism in practice.